gingaramo/python-chord/README.md

 on `settings.py`.

 ### How to test?
 - `$>python test.py` to check consistency.
-Tests can fail due to the fact that the network is not stable yet (on consistency check), or that the new value was overriden by old value (on fusser test).
+Tests can fail due to the fact that the network is not stable yet, should work by increasing the rate of updates.
 - `$>python create_chord.py $N_CHORD_NODES` to run a DHT that lets you ask questions to random members.

 ## Distributed Hash Table